 One of the great features that Moodle allows for is blind grading, where the name of the student submitting the assignment is not known to the instructor.
 Continue reading “Using the Blind Grading Feature”

 Restrictions are an extremely useful tool embedded within assignments that allow the instructor to control whether or not a student is able to attempt an assignment based on the date, the student’s grade, prior assignment completion, and much more.
 Restrictions can also be used for any activity or resource in Moodle, such as a quiz or file viewing.
 Continue reading “Using Restrictions on an Assignment”

 Go to the course section (week or topic) where you want to create an assignment.
 From the “+Add an activity or resource” link, choose Assignment under Activities.
-Then click the “Add” button at the bottom of the pop-up window.
-You will then be working within the Adding a new Assignment window.
+Then click on the assignment icon and you will then be working within the Adding a new Assignment window.
 Continue reading “Create an Assignment”

 The Moodle Assignments tool is a great way to have students submit their work to you.
 It will free up space in your email inbox, store all student submissions in a consistent location, and allow you to give students feedback online.
 It can also help mitigate issues where large files get “stuck” in student’s email outboxes and arrive in your inbox late (Moodle records detailed submission time information, and usually uploads files faster than they can be emailed).
 You can give the students ‘template’ files, and also accept short text submissions (rather than full files) or audio/video recordings.
 There’s also a variety of feedback types you can provide, including annotated PDFs and audio responses.
 Continue reading “Assignment Submission”